akanadocs/docs-test/ag/envision_reference/env_create_dataset.md

 ![Envision](images/env_creating_dataset6.jpg "Dimension Options")

-* **Edit** – Displays the pop-up used to create the dimension initiallyso that changes can be made (excluding the name which cannot be changed).
+* **Edit** – Displays the pop-up used to create the dimension initially so that changes can be made (excluding the name which cannot be changed).
 * **Delete** - Removes the dimension from the data set.

 <a href="#top">back to top</a>